Are You Ready to Purchase a Home?

 Most people would like to know they are truly prepared before they take on a major project, such as buying a home.
 You would not plan a road trip across the country without checking the condition of your car and most people do not get married on a whim.
 Along the same lines, buying a home requires a bit of preparation.
 As the season changes the following fall home buying tips should help you find the right home for your needs.

 The Decision to Buy a Home Should Come Straight From You

 You should never buy a home based on one particular factor.
 Just because you have a comfortable job does not mean you are ready to purchase a house.
-And if you are the lone holdout among your circle of friends that has yet to make the plunge in to home ownership that does not mean you should follow suit.
+And if you are the lone holdout among your circle of friends that has yet to take the plunge into homeownership that does not mean you should follow suit.

 Use the information in this fall home buying tips article to determine if you are truly ready for homeownership and make the decision on your own.

 Make Sure You Have Decent Credit

 Consider your credit rating like the grades we all received in school.
 The higher the score, the better the grade.
 Most lenders consider a score of 620 to 640 to be acceptable, or a C grade.
 This grade will likely be good enough to qualify for an FHA mortgage or USDA mortgage.
 If you are a veteran then you should be able to qualify for a VA mortgage.

 From 640 to 720 the credit score is considered a B grade and anything above a 720 is an A.

 People with the highest credit scores will usually qualify for most any type of loan, most notably conventional mortgages.
 They will also enjoy the absolute lowest mortgage rates available at the time they apply.

 As the score drops, the number of available mortgages will also drop and the available mortgage rate will increase slightly.